peteroupc/classic-wallpaper/uielements.md

 [^8]: _The Microsoft Windows User Experience_ considers an animation to be fluid only if it runs at 16 or more frames per second.

-[^9]: This is evident in the graphics of Windows 95's wizards, which are drawn in a teal background (color (0,128,128)) and show one or more computing devices in a three-dimensional, often rectangular appearance, and where, although there is internal shadowing, no shadow is cast on the teal background.
+[^9]: This is evident in the graphics (also known as _watermarks_) of Windows 95's wizards, which are drawn in a teal background (color (0,128,128)) and show one or more computing devices in a three-dimensional, often rectangular appearance, and where, although there is internal shadowing, no shadow is cast on the teal background.